Taxation in Palestine: Background

 Until 1967, the West Bank was subject to the Jordanian system of taxation, while Gaza to the Egyptian.
 Neither territory had previously had economic ties with Israel.
-After Israel occupied these territories, the economic relations with the former rulers were cut and Israel launched a partial integration of the territories into its own economic structures in the form of an incomplete customs union.
-Israel’s labour market was opened to Palestinian workers, and in 1972 one out of four Palestinian workers had found employment in Israel.
+After Israel occupied these territories, economic relations with the former rulers were cut and Israel partially integrated the territories into its own economic structures in the form of an incomplete customs union.
+Israel’s labour market was opened to Palestinian workers, and in 1972 one out of four Palestinian workers was employed in Israel.

 Military Order 31 of 27 June 1967 assigned all powers of taxation to an Israeli official appointed by the Area Commander.
-Israel adopted the Jordanian Income Tax Law of 1964 to levy taxes on Palestinians in the West Bank, while making notable changes to its tax rate intervals, but applied Israeli tax laws to Israeli Jews moving into settlements there.
+Israel adopted the Jordanian Income Tax Law of 1964 to levy taxes on Palestinians in the West Bank, while making notable changes to its tax rate intervals, but applied Israeli tax laws to Israeli Jews living in settlements there.
 Under the Jordanian system the highest tax rate of 55% started with incomes of 8,000 dinars.
-The Israeli military authorities altered the rates so that by 1988 this applied to Palestinians earning 5,231 JD (equal to 24,064 Israeli shekels, whereas in Israel the 48% rate only applied to Israeli wage earners earning nearly double that amount (45,600 shekels).
-This discrimination did not affect Israeli West Bank settlers, who were allowed to be taxed at the lower rates operant in Israel.
+The Israeli authorities altered the rates so that by 1988 this applied to Palestinians earning 5,231 JD (equal to 24,064 Israeli shekels, whereas in Israel the 48% rate only applied to Israeli wage earners earning approximately twice as much (45,600 shekels).
+This did not affect Israeli West Bank settlers, who taxed at the lower rates effective in Israel.
 (Note: "This paper has demonstrated that the West Bank wage earner pays significantly more taxes as a percentage of income than a similarly stationed Israeli wage earner.")
-Similarly the self-employed West Bankers appeared to pay more than their Israeli counterparts, but due to the different deductibility regimes, clearer conclusions about discriminations could not be ascertained.
+Similarly the self-employed West Bankers appeared to pay more than their Israeli counterparts, but due to the different deductibility regimes, discrimination could not be ascertained.